 Instructions

-- Preheat oven to 375 degrees.
+- Preheat oven to 375°F degrees.
 Line 2 baking sheets with parchment paper and set aside.

 - In the bowl of a stand mixer, beat butter and coconut oil together until relatively smooth.
 Add egg and vanilla and beat until fully incorporated.

-- Sprinkle in coconut sugar and brown sugar and beat until smooth.
+- Add brown sugar and beat until smooth.

 - Meanwhile, whisk together flour, baking soda, cinnamon, salt, oats and coconut.